fabric8io/ipaas-quickstarts/quickstart/java/fatjar/README.md

 # Java Simple Fat-jar QuickStart

-This quickstarts run in a Java standalone container using the fat-jar style.
+This quickstart run in a Java standalone container using the fat-jar style.

 This example is implemented using very simple Java code.
 The source code is provided in the following java file `src/main/java/io/fabric8/quickstarts/java/simple/fatjar/Main.java`,